cdbdev/debian/wiki/install_from_source_to_deb.md

 - create DEB from upstream source using helper scripts
 - create DEB from upstream source using: `make` and `make install`

+The first 2 options create so called `backports`, the last one installs the software under `/usr/local/`.

 > **Important:** `make install` should be your absolute last resort.
 You should **NEVER** use it unless all other options have failed and you should **ONLY** use it IF the package you want to build is of mission critical importance.
 The `make install` routine is the most primitive method of building a package from source and has absolutely no concept of dependencies or package management.
 There's a reason why GNU/Linux distributions use package managers like `APT` or `RPM`.
 And that reason is to get as far away from `make install` as possible.
 Also if you want to uninstall a package that you installed with the `make install` routine, you better hope that its `make uninstall` routine works just as well as its installation routine or you'll be stuck manually deleting all of the files.

 # Prerequisites